Limitations and restrictions of Assurance

 Catalyst Center supports the United States' Federal Information Processing Standards (FIPS).
 FIPS is an optional mode that can be enabled when installing the Catalyst Center image.
 By default, FIPS mode is disabled. |

-FIPS mode has the following impact on the export and import of map archives.
+FIPS mode has an impact on the export and import of map archives.

 If FIPS mode is enabled: